-Trump likely paid less in federal income tax than average middle-class American
+Trump probably paid less in federal income tax than average middle-class American

 Most Americans’ tax payments to the IRS are derived from the income they receive from their wages and salaries from the employer.
 In this traditional formula, Americans’ employers — often formed as a “C-Corp,” or corporation — also pay a separate additional tax payment to the IRS on the corporate tax rate.

 By contrast, Trump runs his firms as “pass-through” entities.
 This legal structure — such as an “S-Corporation” or “Limited Liability Corporation” — requires business owners to report both the income and losses from their business operations on their personal tax returns.
-There are close to 30 million pass-through entities in America.
+There are almost 30 million pass-through entities in America.

 “Trump is not an ordinary taxpayer: He is a business taxpayer with loads of losses, which can do funny things to your taxes and zero them out for some years or many years,” said Kyle Pomerleau, a tax expert at the American Enterprise Institute, a conservative-leaning think tank.
 “It can happen across different industries, for different reasons.”